Manhattan is NYC’s most popular borough, and it’s pretty big, so it helps to know some specific Manhattan neighborhoods.

 This is one of the largest districts of Manhattan, so you’ll find smaller neighborhoods within Midtown.
 For example, Times Square is an entertainment haven with Broadway theaters, live performers, and attractions like Madame Tussauds and M&Ms World.

 If the weather is nice, check out Bryant Park and the New York Public Library.
-For something to do indoors, the Museum of Modern Art is a great option, as is the Intrepid Sea, Air & Space Museum.
+For something to do indoors, the Museum of Modern Art is a great option, as is the Intrepid Sea, Air & Space Museum, two of the museums in Manhattan you can’t miss.
 Walking along the length of 5th Avenue, you’ll find luxury stores and designer brands like Saks Fifth Avenue, Armani, Louis Vuitton, Cartier, Coach, Dolce & Gabbana, and Gucci.

 Another great thing about this Manhattan neighborhood is that you’ll find a restaurant to satisfy any appetite.
 That said, I recommend Per Se, The Modern, Marea, or Le Bernardin if you want to try one of the best restaurants in NYC.